SunLabDev/wn-permissions-plugin/README.md

 This plugin requires the [Winter.User](https://github.com/wintercms/wn-user-plugin) Plugin.

-## Available Configurations

-    {plugin}/config/config.php
-    [
-        /*
-        * This lets you configure your own alias to use instead of the default
-        * "hasUserPermission" method name.
-        */
-        'hasUserPermissionAlias' => 'hasUserPermissionAlias'
-    ]

 ## Creating Permissions

-In the backend, navigate to Winter "Users" menu, on the left side there should be a open lock icon with the name "Permissions".
-Click this and it will take you to the list of permission.
+In the backend, navigate to Winter "Users" menu, on the left side there should be an open lock icon with the name "Permissions".
+Click this, and it will take you to the list of permission.
-- Click "New Permission" to get to a form where you can enter information about a new permission you would like to create (dont forget to save).
+- Click "New Permission" to get to a form where you can enter information about a new permission you would like to create.
 - Click on a permission in the list to manage existing permissions.

 ## Managing User Permissions

-In the backend, navigate to Winter "Users" menu, either create a new user by clicking "New User" and navigate to the "Permissions" tab of the newly opened form.
+In the backend, navigate to Winter "Users" menu, now on a User model updating page, you can manage his permission at his user-level.
-Here you can choose between "ALLOW", "INHERIT" or "DENY" for all existing permissions.
-- "ALLOW" will grant the user the permission, this takes precedence over group permissions.
-- "INHERIT" will grant the user the permission only if they also belong to a group which also has the permission set to allow (if they are checked).
-- "DENY" will NOT grant the user the permission, this takes precedence over group permissions meaning that even if the user belongs to a group with the permission allowed the user will not have the permission.

-The same tab is available for all existing users, simply click the user you want to manage in the user list and navigate to the "Permissions" tab.

 ## Managing Group Permissions

-In the backend, navigate to Winter "Users" menu, either create a new group by clicking "User Groups" and then on "New Group" or click the group you want to edit.
+In the backend, navigate to Winter "Users" menu, into the side menu, select `Groups`.
-Navigate to the "Permissions" tab and click (check) all the permissions you want this group to have.
+Now on a `Group` model updating page, you can manage the permissions that will be granted for every `User` in that group.

 ## Using UserPermissions in your own development

-Available UserPermissions functions:

-    /**
-     * Check if user has supplied permissions
-     *
-     * @param mixed $permission Single string, single integer or Array structure with strings and/or integers
-     * @param string $match How to match the permission(s), "all" or "one", defaults to "all" *
-     * @return boolean Returns if user has supplied permission(s) */ function hasUserPermission($permission, $match = 'all') {
-        <...>
-    }

-Since every user model is extended with the same function it is available in both twig and backend php i.e.
+Since every user model is now extended with the `hasUserPermission` method, it is available in both twig and backend php i.e.

 **For Twig**

-    {% if user.hasUserPermission([1, 2, "can-eat-cake"]) %}
+    {% if user.hasUserPermission(['can-eat-cake', 'can-take-cheese']) %}
         <p>This user has all above permissions</p>
     {% else %}
         <p>This user does not have permission</p>
     {% endif %}

-    {% if user.hasUserPermission([1, 2, "can-eat-cake"], 'one') %}
+    {% if user.hasUserPermission(['can-eat-cake', 'can-take-cheese'], 'one') %}
         <p>This user has one of the above permissions</p>
     {% else %}
         <p>This user does not have permission</p>